SzymonT99/social-network-app/README.md

 3. Posts and comments
     * publishing and managing a post
     * commenting and sharing
-    * like a post or comment,
+    * like a post or comment
 4. Friends
     * sending invitations to friends
     * accepting or declining invitations